-- taking into account the totality of the program or agenda, could not reasonably be perceived as a subterfuge for a purely - 4 "(13) FAMILY MEMBER OF THE PUBLIC EMPLOYEE.
-The 5 spouse or a dependent of the public employee.

-- "(14) FAMILY MEMBER OF THE PUBLIC OFFICIAL.
-The spouse, a dependent, an adult child and his or her spouse, a parent, a spouse's parents, a sibling and his or her spouse, of the public official. - "(15) GOVERNMENTAL CORPORATIONS AND AUTHORITIES.
+- 5 "(14) FAMILY MEMBER OF THE PUBLIC EMPLOYEE.
+The 6 spouse or a dependent of the public employee. - "(15) FAMILY MEMBER OF THE PUBLIC OFFICIAL.
+The spouse, a dependent, an adult child and his or her spouse, a parent, a spouse's parents, a sibling and his or her spouse, of the public official. - "(16) GOVERNMENTAL CORPORATIONS AND AUTHORITIES.

 Public or private corporations and authorities, including but not limited to, hospitals or other health care corporations, established pursuant to state law by state, county or municipal governments for the purpose of carrying out a specific governmental function.
-Notwithstanding the foregoing, all employees, including contract employees, of hospitals or other health care corporations and authorities are exempt from the provisions of this chapter. - "(16) HOUSEHOLD.
-The public official, public employee, and his or her spouse and dependents. - "(17) LAW ENFORCEMENT OFFICER.
-A full-time employee of a governmental unit responsible for the prevention or investigation of crime who is authorized by law to carry firearms, execute search warrants, and make arrests. - "(18) LEGISLATIVE BODY.
+Notwithstanding the foregoing, all employees, including contract employees, of hospitals or other health care corporations and authorities are exempt from the provisions of this chapter. - "(17) HOUSEHOLD.
+The public official, public employee, and his or her spouse and dependents. - "(18) LAW ENFORCEMENT OFFICER.
+A full-time employee of a governmental unit responsible for the prevention or investigation of crime who is authorized by law to carry firearms, execute search warrants, and make arrests. - "(19) LEGISLATIVE BODY.
 The Senate of Alabama, the House of Representatives of Alabama, a county commission, city council, city commission, town council, or municipal council or commission, and any committee or subcommittee thereof.

-"(19) LOBBY or LOBBYING.
+"(20) LOBBY or LOBBYING.
 The practice of promoting, opposing, or in any manner influencing or attempting to influence the introduction, defeat, or enactment of legislation before any legislative body; opposing or in any manner influencing the executive approval, veto, or amendment of legislation; or the practice of promoting, opposing, or in any manner influencing or attempting to influence the enactment, promulgation, modification, or deletion of regulations before any regulatory body.
 The term does not include providing public testimony before a legislative body or regulatory body or any committee thereof.

-"(20) LOBBYIST.
+"(21) LOBBYIST.